coderobe/VBiosFinder/README.md

 - Run `./vbiosfinder extract /path/to/bios_update.exe` to attempt an extraction
 - A temporary working dir is created at `./tmp-vbiosfinder` which can be removed inbetween runs
 - Extracted VBIOS roms will be placed in `./output`

+## Licensing
+This project, initially authored by Robin Broda, is licensed under the GNU Affero General Public License v3
+A copy of the license is available in `LICENSE.txt`